Ham steak is one of the easiest dinners in my repertoire. It's simple, flavorful, and ready in 15 minutes.

 Here's an overview of the steps needed to make this recipe.
 The detailed instructions are listed in the recipe card below.

 Transfer the ham to plates.
-Drizzle or brush it with the pan juices (don't skip this step!) and serve.
+Drizzle or brush it with the pan juices and serve.

 Recipe FAQs

-If you buy fully cooked ones, such as the ones we use here, you can enjoy them just as they are, straight out of the package.
+If you buy a fully cooked one, like the ones we use here, you can enjoy it straight out of the package.
+However, pan-frying in butter with maple syrup and spices greatly enhances its flavor.

-Since ham is very salty, there's no need to add salt to this recipe.
-The ham itself adds plenty of saltiness to the dish.
+Since ham is very salty, there's no need to add salt.

 Pan-fry it over medium heat (not higher) and add butter.
-The butter will help keep the ham moist.
-Cook it just until it's browned, and remove it from the pan once it's done.
+The butter will keep the ham moist.
+Cook it just until it's browned, and remove it from the pan immediately.

 Serving Suggestions